anantarb/Empathetic-Dialogue-Agent-trained-with-Reinforcement-Learning/README.md

  * Upload the entire folder `nlp-2021-vda` to google drive

- * Open notebook of respective directory (`XX/notebooks/`) based on what you want run.
+ * Open notebook of respective directory (`XX/notebooks/`) based on what you want to run.

 ## 4 Warning